millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

 Balancing Units
 ---------------

-When we put brackets around a variable, it means we are talking about the units of that variable.
+Often in writing mathematical equations for physical systems, brackets around a variable refer to the *units* of that variable.
 For example, velocity is measured in units of length (:math:`L`) and time (:math:`T`).

 .. math::

     [v] = \frac{L}{T}

 A key idea in dimensional analysis is the balancing of units.
-In order for the units to balance in an equation, both sides must reduce down to the same units.
+In order for the units to balance in an equation, both sides must reduce to the same units.
 We know that for work:

 .. math::